eddy-ilg/iviz/README.md

     source ~/code/itypes/bashrc
     source ~/code/iviz/bashrc

+## Troubleshooting

+If you get this error message:

+    Warning: Ignoring XDG_SESSION_TYPE=wayland on Gnome.
+Use QT_QPA_PLATFORM=wayland to run on Wayland anyway. qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
+    This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.

+    Available platform plugins are: eglfs, linuxfb, minimal, minimalegl, offscreen, vnc, wayland-egl, wayland, wayland-xcomposite-egl, wayland-xcomposite-glx, webgl, xcb.

+    Aborted (core dumped)

+you have to install libxcb-xinerama, e.g.:

+    sudo apt-get install libxcb-xinerama0

+If you like to avoid this warning:

+    Warning: Ignoring XDG_SESSION_TYPE=wayland on Gnome.
+Use QT_QPA_PLATFORM=wayland to run on Wayland anyway.

+you can fix it by:

+    export XDG_SESSION_TYPE=Xorg

 ## License and Contributions

 The code is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.